[ Printer Friendly Version ] [ Report Abuse ]

 George shrugged, “They don’t have to see us.”

-Fred pulled the mirror out of his pocket, holding it in front of him as the Death Eaters went into the house.
-“Hello?” he said into it.
+Fred pulled the mirror from his pocket and held it in front of him as the group of dark-cloaked people entered the house.
+“Hello?” he whispered to it.

 “Yes, at Number Four Privet Drive,” Fred whispered urgently, “Harry’s house.”

 “There’s about eight Death Eaters and they’ve gone inside,” George added softly.